Write around Warwickshire

 Also discover Hall’s Croft, home to Shakespeare’s daughter and her physician husband, and further a-field William’s mother’s home at Mary Arden’s Farm in Wilmcote, plus picturesque Anne Hathaway’s Cottage in Shottery where he wooed his bride-to-be.

-Back in Stratford, immerse yourself in a performance at the Royal Shakespeare Theatre.
+Back in Stratford, immerse yourself in some Shakespeare in the park at the Royal Shakespeare Company’s temporary, outdoor performance space, the Lydia & Manfred Gorvy Garden Theatre.
 Or enjoy the riverside peace of medieval Holy Trinity Church where Shakespeare was buried in 1616; his memorial bust is said to be a very good likeness.

 Shakespeare’s countryside: touring village, park and pub